How To Improve Bad Mood, Lower Stress, And “Save” Your Day

 1. Change Your Day By Changing Your Attitude

-- Assume Positive Intent
+Assume Positive Intent

 Furthermore, you never know if the person who triggered you to feel “bad” hasn’t just had an infuriating or distressful experience themselves (maybe their child is sick, or they lost their job, or someone said something harsh to them and now they’re taking it out on someone else).

 Find The Lesson

 Ask yourself: “If I know deep down that their words are false and don’t apply to me why do I take it so personally?; “How can I learn to be more assertive and confident?”; How can I send compassion to those who wronged me and not judge them back?; “How can I use this experience to be more mindful to my emotional and mental health?”

 2. Move Your Body

-From a scientific perspective, when are stressed, the combination of increased beta waves and high cortisol lead to lack of coherence in the four lobes of our brain.
+From a scientific perspective, when we are stressed, the combination of increased beta waves and high cortisol leads to a lack of coherence in the four lobes of our brain.

-If you are at your office you can use your lunch break to get outside and refreshen your mind with a high paced jog.
-The sooner you get your emotions out the sooner you will calm down and reestablish hormonal homeostasis.
+If you are at your office, you can use your lunch break to get outside and refreshen your mind with a high paced jog/brisk walk around the block.

 3. Eat Mindfully